123okin123/Local24_iOS/Pods/Target Support Files/Pods-Local24/Pods-Local24-acknowledgements.markdown

 ## FBAudienceNetwork

-Copyright (c) 2014-present, Facebook, Inc. All rights reserved.
+Copyright 2004-present Facebook.
+All Rights Reserved.

 You are hereby granted a non-exclusive, worldwide, royalty-free license to use, copy, modify, and distribute this software in source code or binary form for use